-As you can see below, the company's annualized revenue growth rate of 1.8% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was weak as its store footprint has remained relatively unchanged, implying that growth was driven by more sales at existing, established stores.
+As you can see below, the company's annualized revenue growth rate of 1.7% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was weak , but to its credit, it opened new stores and grew sales at existing, established stores.

-This quarter, Dillard's revenue fell 1.27% year on year to $1.6 billion but beat Wall Street's estimates by 3.93%.
-Looking ahead, Wall Street expects revenue to decline 5.76% over the next 12 months.
+This quarter, Dillard's reported a rather uninspiring 4.4% year-on-year revenue decline, missing analysts' expectations.
+Looking ahead, Wall Street expects revenue to decline 6% over the next 12 months.

 Number of Stores

-Taking a step back, the company has kept its physical footprint more or less flat over the last two years while other consumer retail businesses have opted for growth.
+Over the last two years, the company has only opened a few new stores, averaging 2.1% annual growth in new locations.
+This sluggish pace lags the broader sector.
 A flat store base means that revenue growth must come from increased e-commerce sales or higher foot traffic and sales per customer at existing stores.

-In the latest quarter, Dillard's same-store sales fell 3% year on year.
-This decline was a reversal from the 10% year-on-year increase it had posted 12 months ago.
+In the latest quarter, Dillard's same-store sales fell 6% year on year.
+This decline was a reversal from the 8% year-on-year increase it posted 12 months ago.
 A one quarter hiccup isn't material for the long-term prospects of a business, but we'll keep a close eye on the company.

 Gross Margin & Pricing Power

-As you can see below, Dillard's has averaged an impressive 43.5% gross margin over the last eight quarters.
-This means that the company makes $0.43 cents for every $1 in revenue before accounting for its operating expenses.
+Dillard's has great unit economics for a retailer, giving it ample room to invest in areas such as marketing and talent to grow its brand.
+As you can see below, it's averaged an impressive 43.1% gross margin over the last eight quarters.
+This means the company makes $0.43 for every $1 in revenue before accounting for its operating expenses.

-Dillard's gross profit margin came in at 40% this quarter, marking a 1.8 percentage point decrease from 41.8% in the same quarter last year.
-One quarter of margin contraction shouldn't worry investors as retailers' gross margins often change due to factors such as product discounting and dynamic input costs (think distribution and freight expenses to move goods).
+Dillard's gross profit margin came in at 44.5% this quarter, marking a 1.1 percentage point decrease from 45.6% in the same quarter last year.
+One quarter of margin contraction shouldn't worry investors as a retailers' gross margins can often change due to factors such as product discounting and dynamic input costs (think distribution and freight expenses to move goods).